 Pupils end the year with a skills based unit, in which they will learn the art of making and reading maps.
 Pupils will work with Ordnance Survey maps learning the 6 figure grid method and how to use the various symbols and contour lines to navigate their way.

 It’s Your Planet

-This introductory unit introduces pupils to Key Stage 3 geography.
-We travel right back to the study how the universe and the Earth was formed and how life has evolved over the millions of years before our existence.
+This introductory unit introduces pupils to Key Stage 3 Geography.
+We travel back in time to study; how the universe and the Earth was formed and how life has evolved over the millions of years before our existence.
 We look at the natural and human changes that have happened and predict what the future holds for us all.

 Exploring Britain and London

 This unit allows pupils to delve into what makes Britain such a unique and diverse place to live.
 Pupils will study the countries and counties that make up Britain along with looking at population density and reviewing Britain’s place within the World.
-Finishing the module we focus our attention onto London, its history and why its geographical location has made it to become a truly world city
+Finishing the module we focus our attention onto London, its history and why its geographical location has made it become a truly global city.

 Geography Curriculum - Year 8

-In this unit pupils study the rise of the Earth population and look at the factors that have led to this along with predicting the challenges facing us in the future.
-We compare Germany’s population with Ethiopia’s and look at how an imbalanced population can cause different problems for each countries government and how best to deal with those particular and unique difficulties.
+In this unit pupils study the rising population on Earth and look at the factors that have led to this, along with predicting the challenges facing us in the future.
+We compare Germany’s population with Ethiopia’s and look at how an imbalanced population can cause different problems for each countries government.
+We then explore the unique difficulties that government’s face and consider how it is best for them to deal with these problems.

 Pupils study the growth of urbanisation and how the UK moved from a rural based farming population to being overwhelmingly urban based.
 We look at how this phenomenon has been replicated around the world and continues in Africa and Asia leading to some of the world’s largest city slums.
 We look at the unique inventions being used to help modernise these slums and change the lives and futures for their millions of inhabitants.